 A new generation of extremely popular Italian fashion bloggers now dominates Italian youth culture today.
 For many young people across Italy, these blogs are the very definition of cool.
 The most popular by far is Chiara Ferragni and her blog The Blonde Salad.
 Her blog is now available in multiple languages.

 Try reading in Italian and identify your favorite fashion trends.
-Alternately, you can also read the Italian versions of popular international magazines including, Vogue Italia and Vanity Fair.
+Alternatively, you can also read the Italian versions of popular international magazines, including Vogue Italia and Vanity Fair.